lichess-org/kaladin/README.md

 ## Configuration

 For the list of options and default values used by Kaladin, see `src/.env.base`.
 You can override these either by setting environmental variables or create a `src/.env` file.

+## Acknowledgments

+The Kaladin repository was re-created when transitioning to open source to ensure that user data was not made public.
+Git history was lost during that transition.
+A record of the commits prior to the transition can be found [here](doc/lost_commits.txt):
+Special thanks to:
+* [kraktus](https://github.com/kraktus) for your work on the queue manager, Docker config, error handling, lila integration, and integration testing.
+* [michael1241](https://github.com/michael1241) for your domain expertise, design discussions, initial queue manager and mongo and deployment support.
+* [ornicar](https://github.com/ornicar) for your support, your mongo wizardry, and your lila integration work.
+* the others around the globe who helped by validating the model output, generating ideas, and providing valuable feedback.